-What Camera and Photographic Gear Should You Take to Antarctica?
+What Camera and Photographic Gear Should You Take to Antarctica for Cold Conditions?

-You'll want to get a record of your possibly once in a lifetime trip to Antarctica, it may mean upgrading your current (or absent) camera gear or adding some new items to what you already have, here are some pointers as to what to consider buying.
+You'll want to get a personal record of your trip to Antarctica, it may mean upgrading your current camera or adding some new items to what you already have, here are some pointers as to what to consider buying.

 Photographs are made more by the photographer, less by the equipment and once you get to a certain level of ability (lower than you might think) spending more has little effect.
-It's always nice to have high quality, highly featured equipment - just don't expect it to compensate for pointing it in the wrong place at the wrong time.
+It's always nice to have high quality, highly featured equipment - though it won't compensate for pointing it in the wrong place at the wrong time.

-Don't get obsessed with photographic gear, most of my photographs that I have published on this site (those in the Picture Galleries) were taken using a now obsolete mid-range completely manual and mechanical 35mm film camera (a Pentax MX) mainly using a standard 50mm lens for scenery and general shots or a 100mm lens for wildlife.
+Don't get obsessed with photographic gear, most of my photographs that I have published on this site (those in the Picture Galleries) were taken using a long obsolete mid-range, completely manual and mechanical 35mm film camera (a Pentax MX) mainly using a standard 50mm lens for scenery and general shots or a 100mm lens for wildlife.

 What type of camera should I get?

 Modern cameras can be divided into two broad categories, those with interchangeable lenses and those without.
 Interchangeable lens cameras are further split into DSLR (Digital Single Lens Reflex) and Mirrorless.
 Those without the facility to change lenses are often called "point and shoot".
 This is your first decision.
 Prices can vary widely in both categories as can the quality of images produced.
 The best images will generally come from interchangeable lens cameras and the cheapest will be point and shoot, though there is overlap.

 + extra for lens